CSCD01/team_22-project/doc/deliverable4/Documentaion_10773.md

 ### 2843
 According to the open parameter specification, [link](http://www.adobe.com/content/dam/Adobe/en/devnet/acrobat/pdfs/pdf_open_parameters_v9.pdf#page=6), the zoom parameter should be implemented as: `zoom=scale,left,top`, with the interpretation:

-> Scroll values _left_ and _top_ are in a coordinate system where 0,0 represents the top left corner of the visible page, regardless of document rotation.
+> Scroll values _left_ and _top_ are in a coordinate system where 0,0 which represents the top left corner of the visible page, regardless of document rotation.

 This is not the case in pdf.js, which is a problem if you try opening the following: http://mozilla.github.io/pdf.js/web/viewer.html#page=2&zoom=auto,0,0